7 Times TV Got HIV-Positive Characters Right (and One Series That Never Bothered)

 The “HIV episode” of Designing Women in 1987 was heartfelt, funny and gave us one of the best Julia Sugarbaker monologues in the show’s history.
 Tony Goldwyn (of Scandal fame) portrays Kendall, a young gay man with HIV who asks the women to plan his funeral.
 The episode, titled “Killing All the Right People,” demolished anti-gay moralizing with both wit and humor.

 This 1985 made-for-TV movie was groundbreaking as the first time network television dealt with HIV.
 Aidan Quinn portrayed Michael, a gay lawyer who had to tell his family he was gay and had HIV.
 That was a story all too common in the early days of the epidemic, and this film approached it with surprising humanity at a time when much of the country had turned its back on gay men.

 This TV movie is an obscure choice, but it left a lasting impression on me.
 It was the first time I ever saw gay men deal with HIV on television.
 I was 13 years old and didn’t call myself gay, but I knew those men — men who liked other men — were like me.

 6. Looking, HBO (2014–2016)

 I found the show Looking to be a total bore, and the characters were annoying and whiny and certainly not the kind of gays I would ever look for.
 The character of Eddie, however, played by Daniel Franzese, was a nice change of pace in the otherwise unwatchable series.
 I mean, who still calls HIV a “house in Vermont”?!
-Eddie was sweet and likable, if not entirely forgettable, but it was a great opportunity to explore sero-discordant relationships and talk about the relatively new issue of PrEP.
+Eddie’s character was a great opportunity to explore serodiscordant relationships and talk about the relatively new issue of PrEP.